-Manufacturers and/or association members involved in generating the model EPD and supplying primary and/or formulation data for their specific products can use the association's model EPDs without requiring additional verification.
+Manufacturers and/or association members involved in generating the model EPD and supplying primary and/or formulation data for their specific products can individualize the association's model EPDs.
+Here, IBU distinguishes between limited and extended individualization (see Chapter 9.3.6).
 The manufacturer must supply the verification body with evidence that he has been involved in defining the relevant product group for his product or that he adheres to any alternative regulations by the declaring manufacturer group (e.g. association).